 (5) Any decision given before Independence Day by the former Court of Appeal shall for the purposes of its enforcement or of any appeal therefrom have effect on and after that day as if it were a decision of the Court of Appeal.

 (6) In this section-

-"the former Supreme Court" means the Supreme Court established by the Constitution Ordinance;
+"the former High Court" means the High Court 25 of 2022. established by the Constitution Ordinance;

 "the former Court of Appeal" means the Court of Appeal established by the Court of Appeal Ordinance 1967.